MicrosoftDocs/entra-docs/docs/external-id/customers/samples-ciam-all.md

 ### Mobile: Browser delegated authentication

-These samples and how-to guides demonstrate how to write a public client mobile application with browser delegated authentication that integrates with Microsoft Entra External ID.
+These samples and how-to guides show you how to write a public client mobile application with browser-delegated authentication that integrates with Microsoft Entra External ID.

 > [!div class="mx-tdCol2BreakAll"]
 > | Language/<br/>Platform | Code sample guide | Build and integrate guide |